Horse Meadows Knoll

 How we will protect this land

 HCT had been working on the Horse Meadows Knoll project for some time when it approached SVT about partnering on the project in the late fall of 2016.
 HCT had raised some of the estimated $832,000 necessary for the project but still needed to sell a single-family house lot and raise additional funds to meet the landowners' purchase price and cover the cost of demolishing an abandoned structure on the property.
+On April 19, 2017, HCT took ownership of the property with plans to remove the abandoned house, reclaim and restore the demolition site to a relatively natural state, and create a new public conservation area.

-SVT agreed to contribute $250,000 to these costs; in turn, we will hold a Conservation Restriction on the property and will assume day-to-day management of the trails, which will require us to set aside additional funds for a stewardship endowment.
+SVT agreed to contribute $250,000 to the costs; in turn, we will hold a Conservation Restriction on the property and will assume day-to-day management of the trails, which will require us to set aside additional funds for a stewardship endowment.

 SVT must raise $285,000 by June 2018 in order to purchase the Conservation Restriction, improve trails and signage, and establish a permanent stewardship endowment for the property.
 We need your help!